Congestive Heart Failure

 The goals of treatment for all stages of heart failure include:

-- Treating the underlying cause of the heart failure, such as coronary heart disease (CHD), high blood pressure, or diabetes
+- Treating the underlying cause of heart failure, such as coronary heart disease (CHD), high blood pressure, or diabetes

 - Reducing symptoms